 Latching Current (IL):

-Latching current is the minimum current required to maintain the SCR in the on-state immediately after it is turned ON and gate trigger is removed.
+Latching current is the minimum current required to maintain the SCR in the on-state immediately after it is turned ON and the gate trigger is removed.

 Holding Current (IH):